Change your computer’s name or local hostname on Mac

-The local hostname or local network name, is displayed beneath the computer’s name at the top of the Sharing preferences pane.
+The local hostname, or local network name, is displayed at the bottom of the Sharing settings window.
 It identifies your Mac to Bonjour-compatible services.

 The local hostname is your computer’s name with .local added, and any spaces are replaced with hyphens.
 For example, if your computer’s name is My Computer, your local hostname is My-Computer.local.
 Local hostnames aren’t case sensitive, so my-computer.local is the same as My-Computer.local.

-Click Edit, then enter a new local hostname.
+Click Edit in the “Local hostname” section at the bottom of the window, then enter a new local hostname.

 If your Mac has the exact name of another Mac on your local network, a number is added to the local network name.